json-schema-org/json-schema-org.github.io/index.md

 Office Hours are every first Tuesday of the month at 15:00 UTC, and by appointment.

-Open Community Working Meetings are every First and Third Monday of the month at 14:00 PT.
+Open Community Working Meetings are every Monday at 14:00 PT.

+If either of these are cancelled or moved for any reason, we will aim to announce such via the Slack announcement channel and Twitter.
+See our [community calendar](https://calendar.google.com/calendar/u/0/embed?src=c_8r4g9r3etmrmt83fm2gljbatos@group.calendar.google.com) (and make sure to check the time zone).

 ## Need more?